Citon/encrarch/encrarch-README.txt

  cp encrarch.py /usr/local/bin

-* For Qnap or other systems that use a "ramdrive" that is erased on boot up, store *encrarch.py* in a persistent location.
-(For instance, on Qnap, under a share.)  **GnuPG settings and keys will also be lost on reboot for most of these systems.
+* For QNAP or other systems that use a "ramdrive" that is erased on boot up, store *encrarch.py* in a persistent location.
+(For instance, on QNAP, under a share.)  **GnuPG settings and keys will also be lost on reboot for most of these systems.
 Make sure to save the user's ~/.gnupg folder after making changes.
 A simple script to copy this back into place on boot will take care of the rest.**

 GNUPG SETUP AND KEY HANDLING